gianisegatto/leap/README.md

 # Alert
-This project is still under construction
+This project is still under construction.
+We are getting there!

 Welcome to leap context!
 ===================